DEFENDING UTAH SOUNDS THE ALARM

 The American Lands Council (which receives the bulk of its funding through your taxes) now admits to this.
 Their admissions all started about a year ago on the American Lands Council YouTube video called “What’s Wrong with Wilderness?”.
 In response to the video a commenter, Bliss Tew, asks the question, “And yet HB48 (Lands Transfer Act) appears to keep the wilderness designations in Utah” to which Becky Ivory responded, “It was a necessary political component of the bill, but you are absolutely right.”

-Fast forward to April 27th of this year (2015) and my appearance on Bryan Hyde’s HD Radio Show where I further documented that the Transfer of Public Lands Act implements Agenda 21.
-Washington County Commissioner (the county seat is an official member and sponsor of Agenda 21 through ICLEI), Alan Gardener, called in furious that I would dare document the Agenda 21 aspects of Utah’s Transfer of Public Lands Act.
-Defending Utah has no interest in who is right, only in WHAT is right, so I offered (and the offer is still out there) for him to refute the evidence we provide with a promise of retraction with an apology if he could show us where we were wrong.
+Fast forward to April 27th of this year (2015) and Defending Utah’s appearance on Bryan Hyde’s HD Radio Show where we further documented that the Transfer of Public Lands Act implements Agenda 21.
+Washington County Commissioner (the county seat is an official member and sponsor of Agenda 21 through ICLEI), Alan Gardener, called in furious that we would dare document the Agenda 21 aspects of Utah’s Transfer of Public Lands Act.
+Defending Utah has no interest in who is right, only in WHAT is right, so we offered (and the offer is still out there) for him to refute the evidence we provide with a promise of retraction with an apology if he could show us where we were wrong.
 However, when Commissioner Gardner was given time to dig into it and prepare his rebuttal, he ignored the topic completely.

 Commissioner Gardner wanted equal time to “rebut” Defending Utah’s claims and the following day, he was given that opportunity.
 In the interview, Commissioner Gardner said he read our articles, but then he never addressed the content in our articles.
 The show host, Bryan Hyde, even tried to get him back to the issue, and Commissioner Gardner continued to dodge the fact that Agenda 21 is in the Utah Transfer of Public Lands Act and the commission reports that followed.
 Bryan asked